killshot13/express-smtp-mailer/CONTRIBUTING.md

 ### What we are NOT looking for.

->Please, don't use the issue tracker for [support questions].
-Check whether the Discussions section of this repository can help with your issue.
+>Please, don't use the issue tracker for support questions!
+Instead check to see if other users have made similar inquiries in the [Discussions section](https://github.com/killshot13/express-smtp-mailer/discussions) which might sometimes help with your issue.
 If your issue is more generalized, Stack Overflow is also worth considering.
-We also will not accept breaking changes or code that doesn't follow the existing linting/styling.
+I (we) also will not accept breaking changes or code that doesn't follow the existing linting/styling.

 # First Contribution?